MrDStitz/Rover/README.md

-# **Mars Rover**
+# **Mars Rover Images Project**

 ## This application uses NASA's public api to request mars rover images for a given date.
-The images are stored locally and displayed
+The images are stored locally and displayed in the broswer output.

 ### The application is written in Microsoft C# on the .NET Core framework.